spine/spine.app/README.md

     my_app/public/images
     my_app/index.js

-We can start the application by running `index.js`.
+First let's navigate to our application, and install it's npm dependencies:

     $ cd my_app
+    $ npm install .

+These will be exported locally in the `./npm_modules` folder.
+Now, let's install [Hem](http://github.com/maccman/hem), which will be in charge or bundling our application.

+    $ npm install -g hem

+And to serve our application up:

     $ hem server

-This will boot up an [Express](http://expressjs.com) server on port [9294](http://localhost:9294).
+This will boot up an server on port [9294](http://localhost:9294).
 You can now start generating Spine controllers and models:

     $ spine controller users
         app/controllers/users.coffee